Solid Mirror finish, on both sides. Great for privacy.

 This film is available to buy online in two widths 76cm and 152cm, it can be purchased from 1 Metre to 30 Metre Rolls, it is easily installed at home with a few basic DIY tools.

-Window Film Fitting Instructions, Technical specifications, and glazing suitability chart is available to download at the bottom of the page.
+Window Film Fitting Instructions, Technical specifications, and glazing suitability chart are available to download at the bottom of the page.